-This annual report is intended to be used by Longwood University students, staff, faculty, and visitors.
-Within this report we provide useful information on issues relating to campus safety along with defining the types of crimes whose reporting is required under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, also known as the Clery Act.
-The safety tips, programs available on campus, and other resources contained within this report are intended to assist all members of the university community with their own and the collective wellbeing of the greater community.
+This annual report provides useful information to student, faculty and staff on issues relating to campus safety along with defining the types of crimes whose reporting is required under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, also known as the Clery Act.
+The safety tips, programs available on campus, and other resources contained within this report are intended to assist all members of the university community with their individual and the collective wellbeing of the greater community.
 Safety is ultimately the responsibility of all members of our community, and their co-operation is essential to improve security for everyone.

-A printed copy is maintained in the Office of the Vice President of Student Affairs located in Lancaster Hall and by the Police Departments' Deputy Chief of Administration located at the Police Department in the lower level of Dorrill Hall.
+A printed copy is maintained in the Office of the Dean of Students and Associate Vice President of Student Affairs located in Eason Hall and by the Police Departments' Deputy Chief of Administration located at the Police Department in the lower level of Dorrill Hall.
 The police department will print hard copies as requested at the police department.
 Electronic copies of this report, and the prior two years reports, may be found at the following link: http://solomon.longwood.edu/police/crime-reports/